siddhi-io/www/en/docs/docs/query-guide.md

 **Example 1 (join)**

-The query to generate output when there is a matching event having equal `symbol` and `companyID` combination from the events arrived in the last 10 minutes on `StockStream` stream and the events arrived in the last 20 minutes on `TwitterStream` stream.
+A query to generate output when there is a matching event having equal `symbol` and `companyID` combination from the events arrived in the last 10 minutes on `StockStream` stream and the events arrived in the last 20 minutes on `TwitterStream` stream.

 ```sql
 define stream StockStream (symbol string, price float, volume long);